Skip to main content

 Academic

 A comprehensive academic exploration of the comparison between senolytics and traditional hormone therapies necessitates a deep dive into the intricate molecular and cellular mechanisms that underpin age-related decline.
-We must move beyond a simple comparison of protocols and outcomes to investigate the fundamental interplay between the and the process of cellular senescence.
+We must move beyond a simple comparison of protocols and outcomes to investigate the fundamental interplay between the endocrine system and the process of cellular senescence.

 The prevailing scientific evidence suggests a bidirectional relationship ∞ hormonal decline can accelerate the accumulation of senescent cells, and the pro-inflammatory milieu created by these cells can, in turn, disrupt endocrine function.
 This section will dissect this complex relationship, examining the molecular pathways that connect these two pillars of aging and exploring how each therapeutic modality engages with these systems.